 - Have a water butt installed to reduce run-off from your roof, and use the water on your garden.

-- Use pesticides, fertilisers and other chemicals sparingly.
-Better still, use organic mulch or safer pest controls whenever possible.
+- Avoid using pesticides and other chemicals in your garden.
+Use organic mulch or safer pest controls.

 - Compost or mulch garden waste.

 - Cover piles of sand or dirt that are being used in landscaping projects.